kasei0/dns_bind/README.md

 # dns_bind

-This script adds a TXT record to a BIND DNS zone file for using acme.sh to get a certificate, if you set up an authority dns server for your domain.
+This script adds and removes a TXT record to a BIND DNS zone file for using acme.sh to get a certificate, if you set up an authority dns server for your domain.

 You can use this script after move this file into acme dir, add `dns dns_bind` while using acme.sh